-- Staff members shall maintain a reasonable standard of care for the supervision, control and protection of students commensurate with their assigned duties and responsibilities. - 9.
+- 6. Soliciting, encouraging, engaging or consummating an inappropriate relationship with any student, minor or individual who was a student in the preceding 12 months is prohibited. - 7.
+Staff members shall not use disparaging remarks, insults or sarcasm against students under any circumstances. - 8.
+Staff members shall maintain appropriate professional, emotional and social boundaries in the supervision, control and protection of students commensurate with their assigned duties and responsibilities. - 9.
 Staff members shall not send students on personal errands. - 10.
 Staff members shall, pursuant to law and Board policy, immediately report any suspected signs of child abuse or neglect. - 11.
-Staff members shall not attempt to diagnose or treat a student's personal problem relatingto sexual behavior, substance abuse, mental or physical health and/or family relationshipsbut, instead, should refer the student to the appropriate individual or agency for assistance. - 12.
-Staff members shall not disclose information concerning a student, other than directory information, to any person not authorized to receive such information.
-This includes, butis not limited to, information concerning assessments, ability scores, grades, behavior, mental or physical health and/or family background.
+Staff members shall not attempt to diagnose or treat a student's personal problem relating to sexual behavior, substance abuse, mental or physical health and/or family relationships - 12.
+Staff members shall not willingly or knowingly violate any student confidentiality required by Federal or State law. - 13.
+Staff members shall not groom a student or minor for the purpose of establishing an inappropriate emotional, romantic or sexual relationship.